-Minco China's subsidiary, Foshan Minco Mining Co.
-Ltd. ("Foshan Minco"), is legally owned by Minco China in trust for Minco Silver.
+Minco China's legal subsidiary, Foshan Minco Mining Co.
+Ltd. ("Foshan Minco"), is held in trust for Minco Silver.
 Minco Gold does not consolidate Foshan Minco as it does not control this entity.
 Minco China also holds certain other assets and exploration permits in trust for Minco Silver.
 These assets are held for the exclusive benefit of Minco Silver and have not been included in these financial statements.